datahubio/datahub-cloud-template-dataset/docs.md

 There are two ways you can start publishing quickly with Datahub Cloud:

-1. Starting off from our [template](https://github.com/datahubio/datahub-cloud-template) and customizing it to fit your needs
+1. Starting off from our [template](https://github.com/datahubio/datahub-cloud-template)
 2. Or if you want to live dangerously, you can start from scratch

 > [!info] We recommend starting with the template first to better understand how it works and what's possible.